 For another data point, both of these little laptops have screens that are the same size as the one Amazon uses for its entry-level Fire tablet.
 I don’t happen to have one of those handy, but here’s a photo of the OneGx1 next to a slightly-larger Amazon Fire HD 8:

-For that reason, One Netbook kept the side ports to a minimum — there’s a micro HDMI port on the right side, but all the rest of the ports are on the back of the computer.
+In order to leave room for the controllers, One Netbook kept the side ports to a minimum — there’s a micro HDMI port on the right side, and a SIM card/microSD card slot on the left, but all the other ports are on the back of the computer.

 That’s where you’ll find two USB-C ports (both can be used for charging or data, but only the one on the left can be used for video output), a USB 3.0 Type-A port, and a headset jack.